electrode-io/electrode-native/README.md

 #### Development instructions

 This is a work in progress procedure.
-It will probably get fine tuned over time as we improve the platform.
+It will get fine tuned over time as we improve the platform.
 The main goal here is to have as less "development environment" specific code as possible in the platform.
 The following procedure requires absolutely no dev environment variable nor any specific dev environment code in the platform.

 The trick is that this dev setup just adds an imaginary version (`v1000`) to the platform, local to your workstation, with the cache for this version pointing directly to your working folder holding `ern-platform` repository (using a symlink).
 Through the eyes of the platform, this is just a version like any other one.